 Next are Delta Air Lines’ Sky Club® lounges.
 The Platinum Card® from American Express members have free access to more than 50 lounges when flying on a same-day Delta ticket and can bring in two guests for $29 each.

-Then there is Priority Pass Select, which gives cardmembers entry into more than 1,200 lounges around the world.
+Then there is Priority Pass Select, which gives cardmembers entry into more than 1,200 lounges around the world (enrollment required).
 Additional guests cost $27 each.
 There’s also the six North American and five U.K.-based Escape Lounges for cardmembers and up to two guests.
 And finally, there is the Airspace Lounges in Cleveland and San Diego, for cardmembers and up to two guests.

 Tip: Use this searchable directory of clubs accessible to The Platinum Card® from American Express cardmembers before every trip.
 Also find lounges at the membership section of the American Express® App or Text FINDALOUNGE to 86509 for a link to download the app.